sarahajuarez11/sarahajuarez11.github.io/_posts/2019-09-25-Linear-Perceptron-Model.md

 In this case, the inner product of w(0) and x1 should be greater than zero because x1 is part of class 1 and the inner products of w(0) and x2 as well as w(0) and x3 should both be less than zero because they're in class 2.
 Going off of this, x1 and x3 are correctly classified while x2 is not correctly classified.

-**edit end**
- so in part (iii) I used the weight update rule to calculate a new weight based on sample x2 and graphed this new weight line and its direction.
-After computing the inner products again, now x1 was the only misclassified sample.
-I used the weight update rule one more time, this time basing it on sample x1 to get a new weight and I plotted this line.
-Finally after calculating these inner products, I could verify that all of the samples were correctly classified with this new weight line.

-**(iii) (1.5 points)** Using the weight update rule from the linear perceptron algorithm, please find the value of the new weight w(1) based on the misclassified sample from question (ii).
-Find and plot the new line corresponding to weight w(1) in the 2D space, as well as the direction of the weight w(0) on the line.
-Indicate which samples are correctly classified and which samples are not correctly classified.
+After this, I used the weight update rule from the linear perceptron algorithm, to find the value of the new weight w(1) based on the misclassified sample.
+I then plotted the new line corresponding to weight w(1), as well as the direction of the weight on the line.

 **Note:** The update rule is $w(t + 1) = w(t) + y_{s}x_{s}$, where $x_{s}$ and $y_{s} ∈ {−1, 1}$ is the feature
 and class label of misclassified sample s.

-**Hint:** The line corresponding to a vector $w = [w_{0}, w_{1}, w_{2}]$ can be written as $w_{0}+w_{1}x+w_{2}y = 0$.
-Make sure that you get the direction of the vector w correctly based on the sign of $w_{1}$ and $w_{2}$.

 ```python